Codeception/Codeception/docs/modules/WebDriver.md

 * `browser` *required* - Browser to launch.
 * `host` - Selenium server host (127.0.0.1 by default).
 * `port` - Selenium server port (4444 by default).
-* `restart` - Set to false (default) to share browser session between tests, or set to true to create a separate session for each test.
+* `restart` - Set to false (default) to share browser window between tests, or set to true to create a separate window for each test.
 * `window_size` - Initial window size.
 Set to `maximize` or a dimension in the format `640x480`.
 * `clear_cookies` - Set to false to keep cookies, or set to true (default) to delete all cookies between tests.
 * `wait` - Implicit wait (default 0 seconds).